vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 regressions cover the retained behavior.
 The full build is warning-free and all 20 CTest targets pass.
 No test code was added.

+## Find loop hints through the VM's existing visit ordering

+Loop-candidate lookup now uses the visit map's command/call-stack ordering instead of scanning every recorded state.
+An empty repeat map is the first possible repeat state for that prefix; checking the returned command and stack preserves the previous first-match behavior, including ignoring finite-repeat counters.
+The lookup visits logarithmically many map entries and needs no additional index or state.
+Production line count is unchanged.

+Existing VM regressions cover unvisited targets, active repeat counters, preserved markers, and coordinated loop stopping.
+No test code was added.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,